fathym-deno/atomic-icons/README.md

 });
 ```

-That's it, you can now use your in a number of various ways, taking note that
+That's it, you can now use your Icons in a number of various ways, taking note
-the sprite sheet is available on the path specified in config `/iconset/icons`.
+that the sprite sheet is available on the path specified in config
+`/iconset/icons`.

 ```jsx
 import {